Phaetec/pogo-cruncher/README.md

 This tool lets you send away multiple Pokemon at once in Pokemon GO, you can also see all IV Values.
 The tool runs locally on your PC and the Login-Details are not leaving your computer.
 Feel free to check the source code or contribute.

 *This tool is not an official production of Niantic or the Pokemon Company.
 Use at own risk.*
+*Please submit all pull-requests against the developer branch.*

 ![Screenshot of PoGo-Cruncher](https://github.com/Phaetec/pogo-cruncher/raw/master/screenshot.png)